 Options with Sort Command

-Sort command with options can be used in several ways.
+You can use the sort command with options in several ways.
 A few of the options for sort are listed below with examples:

 1. Option -o